-Anyone who has started, completed or accepted an offer for a Qualifying Law Degree by the time the Solicitors Qualifying Exam (SQE) is introduced in autumn 2021 falls into the Solicitors Regulation Authority (SRA) transitionary arrangements.
-After completion of the LLB they can choose between the LPC route and the SQE route to complete as the vocational stage of training.
-The SQE Route requires a degree in any subject.
+Anyone who has started, completed or accepted an offer for a Qualifying Law Degree by 31 December 2022 falls into the Solicitors Regulation Authority (SRA) transitionary arrangements.
+After completion of the LLB they can choose between the Legal Practice Course (LPC) route and the Solicitors Qualifying Examination (SQE) route to complete as the vocational stage of training.
+The SQE route requires a degree in any subject.
 The LPC route requires satisfactory completion of the academic stage set out in the section above for intending barristers.